philips/inkpalm-5-adb-english/README.md

 In this final section, I'll mention the steps to change the timezone and add navigation buttons.

 In order to install the navigation buttons, download the file mentioned here : [Xiaomi One Touch Button](https://mega.nz/file/zV5liQQZ#jAYeARU4YnnQmGo6AsLmRDf9x3T4DpmOIL5vJT_1MSg)
 You can follow the above steps to install using ADB.
-DO not use the file manager yet because it'll give a problem.
+Do NOT use the file manager yet because it'll give a problem.

 Like step 4, you can copy the file to directory or install directly using location.
 I'll copy it into directory of Minimal ADB and then install it.
 ```shell